 This led to the development of antibiotic-coated implants such as the AMS Inhibizone (Rifampin/ Minocycline) and the hydrophilic Coloplast implants.
 Clinical trials with these devices in the hands of experienced implanters showed a marked decrease in infection rates to less than 2%.
 The No-touch Technique developed allows the surgeon to completely insert a penile prosthesis in a patient without touching the skin at all to reduce the incidence of infection.
 This involves covering the penis completely with a sterilized surgical drape after making the incision and before inserting the prosthesis.
 Our own experience and clinical studies suggest that the No-touch Technique reduces the risk of infection below 1% and hence we commonly utilise it.

 - Ensuring a good implant fit and no visible scarring – Scrotal vs Infra-pubic Incision

-Some clinics and surgeons are promoting the so called infra-pubic procedure, in which the incision to insert a prosthesis is created above the penis rather than below the scrotum.
+Some clinics and surgeons are promoting the so-called infra-pubic procedure, in which the incision to insert a prosthesis is created above the penis rather than below the scrotum.
 In our experience this technique offers no real advantage except a slightly reduced operating time.
-If the surgeon opertating is not experienced, it can be easier to place the reservoir internally.
+If the surgeon operating is not experienced, it can be easier to place the reservoir internally.